 Tasks are configured from and stored in the WhatsConfigured Task Library and are associated with devices in the WhatsConfigured Task dialog.
-Additionally, you can view tasks associated with a specific device from the Device Properties - Tasks dialog.
+Additionally, if you use WhatsConfigured in WhatsUp Gold, you can view tasks associated with a specific device from the Device Properties - Tasks dialog in WhatsUp Gold.